 Source and Destination STPs: The sourceSTP and destSTP of each Connection segment that composes the end-to-end Connection.

 Reservation Parameters: A list of reservation parameters (e.g. startTime, endTime capacity, etc.) associated with each NSA segment

+If an RA receives a Connection request with a startTime in the past, this should be treated as ‘now’.
+The RA should not change the startTime and keep it as part of the record of the reservation

 RSM States: State of children’s Reservation State Machine and current committed reservation version number

 PSM States: State of children’s Provision State Machine